Joshua Mintz: Awards and nominations

 In 2014, Mintz received three International Emmy® Award nominations for his telenovelas "Passion Prohibida", "La Patrona" and "El Señor de los Cielos".
 All three productions were nominated in the same category for best Non-English Language US Primetime Program.
 "El Señor de los Cielos" won Mintz the first-ever Emmy® award given in this category.

 Personal

-Mintz is married to retired telenovela actress Sarah Mintz.
+Mintz is married to the Colombian actress, Sarah Mintz.
 They announced in December 2013 that they were expecting twins.
-Mintz also has two children, Daniela and Alexander, from his first marriage to fellow television executive Veronica Pimstein.